 When someone under 18 is arrested for a crime they go through a number of stages with the juvenile justice system.
 These stages are different than those for adults.

-If your son or daughter is a juvenile charged with any kind of crime, contact our Orlando juvenile criminal defense attorneys day or night.
+If your child is a juvenile charged with any kind of crime, contact our Orlando juvenile attorneys day or night.
 Your consultation is free.
 We accept MasterCard, Visa, and American Express.
 We are also able to set up a reasonable payment plan.

 To Claim Your Free Case Review